aduong58/portfolio_projects/Elist-Sales-Analysis/README.md

 # Technical Analysis
 The analysis portion of this project was done within Excel.
 To summarize insights and segment the data into different categories, I chose to use pivot tables alongside conditional formatting.
+Throughout the project I utilized aggregation functions to clean the data and calculate new fields.

 **Overall Sales Trends**
 Total Sales                |  AOV and Orders           | Sales by Month